Appendix A: Graduate Student Rights and Grievance Procedures

 1. Every graduate student has:

 a.
-Freedom of inquiry, conscience, expression, and association and the right to petition for the redress of grievances.
+Freedom of inquiry, conscience, expression, and association and the right to petition for the redress of grievances, consistent with the First Amendment to the U.S. Constitution.

 c.
-Freedom from unfair treatment by faculty or administration in the assignment and evaluation of academic work toward the completion of requirements for a particular course.
+The expectation of fair evaluation by faculty regarding assignments and academic work performed toward the completion of requirements for a particular course.

 d.
-The right to due process in the conduct of proceedings pursuant to the provisions of this document or of any proceedings conducted under any other provisions of any other rule or regulation governing Kansas State University.
+The right to reasonable due process in the conduct of proceedings pursuant to the provisions of this Appendix A or of any proceedings conducted under any other provisions of any other rule or regulation governing Kansas State University.

 2. Every graduate student is responsible for:

 a.
-The exercise of applicable rights and freedoms, as enumerated above, in a manner that does not materially and substantially interfere with the requirements of appropriate discipline in the operation of the institution nor infringe upon the rights of other students, faculty, or staff.
+The exercise of applicable rights and freedoms, as enumerated above, in a manner that does not substantially disrupt the operation of the institution nor infringe upon the rights of other students, faculty, or staff.

 b.
 Completing the requirements and meeting the standards of any course in which he or she is enrolled.

 c.
-Understanding the legal and ethical standards applicable to scholarship in general and to the student's discipline, and understanding the policies and procedures that the University has in place to ensure compliance with these standards.
+Understanding the legal and ethical standards applicable to scholarship in general, and to the student's discipline specifically, as well as understanding the policies and procedures that the University has in place to ensure compliance with these standards.

 d.
 Diligent pursuit and timely completion of all responsibilities associated with progress toward a degree.